theopenlane/iam/tokens/README.md

 if err != nil {
     return err
 }

+// If you emitted a custom format when issuing the token, pass the same options
+// so verification applies the matching parsing rules. customID, err := tm.VerifyAPIToken(opaqueCustom.Value, storedHash, storedKeyVersion, customFormat...) if err != nil {
+    return err
+}
+// customID now contains the ULID portion of the custom formatted token.
 ```

 During rotation, publish a new key (mark it `active` in config), demote the prior key to `deprecated`, and redeploy; the loader rebuilds the keyring on startup and `HashAPITokenComponents` lets you re-hash persisted tokens lazily as they are presented.